trisulnsm/dinodoc/trisuldocs/docs/ag/network/input_packets.md

 DELAY=0
 ```

-To complete the bridge another interface is created, or an existing interface is modified, and pointed to the bridge interface sample`/etc/sysconfig/network-scripts/ifcfg-eth0`
+To complete the bridge another interface is created, or an existing interface is modified, and pointed to the bridge interface
+Sample `/etc/sysconfig/network-scripts/ifcfg-eth0`

 ```bash
 DEVICE=eth0